Critical Sales Tax Compliance Steps Foreign Sellers Must Know

 ○ The solution is to work with a company that applies for sales tax permits AND has a U.S. address service that will scan and link the email as part of their sales tax permit service.
 Yes, you will find a “cheaper” virtual address/mail forwarding solution, but with ZERO experience with sales tax and what to look for with permits that may cost you a fortune in timing and mistakes.

 ● Sales Tax Permits.
 When you sell on Amazon.com FBA, you will have a responsibility in the states you have nexus (stock) to collect and remit sales tax as a third-party seller.
-Washington is an exception, where you will still need to register for a sales tax permit and file sales tax returns, and Amazon will submit the sales tax due.
-In all the other states, where you have FBA stock (even South Carolina), you will need to register for a sales tax permit (or a license) to legally start collecting sales tax.
-As a foreign seller, this process can be very difficult without a SSN, but it’s possible (except for recent issues with Arizona).
+Marketplace nexus states where the marketplace facilitator has nexus are exceptions.
+Washington, although a marketplace nexus state, is an exception, where you will still need to register for a sales tax permit and file sales tax returns, and Amazon will submit the sales tax due.
+You will need to register in the few remaining states where there is no marketplace nexus, where you either have physical nexus in FBA stock or you crossed an economic threshold.
+If you don’t have an ITIN or SSN, the process to register is much longer.

 ● U.S. Bank Account Service.
-In order to remit sales tax back to the state, you will need to file a state sales tax return and send the state the sales tax owed.
-The second part sounds simple, but it will require a U.S. bank account to automate this process via an ACH (a direct debit from a U.S. bank account).
+To remit sales tax back to the state, you will need to file a state sales tax return and send the state the sales tax owed.
+The second part sounds simple, but it will require a U.S. bank account to automate this process with software via an ACH (direct debit from a U.S. bank account).

 ● Remit Sales Tax (the final step in the process).
-There are several great software companies that automatically remit sale tax.
+Several great software companies automatically remit sales tax.
 They typically have two fees.
-One is a monthly subscription based upon the number of transactions you have per month.
+One is a monthly subscription-based upon the number of transactions you have per month.
 This may range from $20-$100 per month.
-Second is your fee to file state sales tax returns, which may range from $20 to $30 per sales tax return.
+Second is your fee for filing state sales tax returns, which may range from $20 to $30 per sales tax return.

 Each state has separate income and franchise tax filings and responsibilities.
 You must have access to the right information beyond just remitting sales tax.